-It is also important to ensure adequate protections for workers with employer-sponsored retirement plans, expand access to such coverage, encourage and facilitate saving, and enable and encourage work.
-Several trends have made it more challenging for future generations of retirees to achieve and maintain an adequate income in retirement.
-First, employer-sponsored coverage has been eroding as employers who once sponsored defined-benefit pension plans shift to defined-contribution plans, such as 401(k)s.
-These plans usually require workers to actively contribute to receive employer contributions and place greater risk on employees to save adequately and invest well.
-Second, few new or small employers offer any type of plan so these workers have no way to save at the workplace.
-Both trends have led to many people approaching retirement with only a modest amount of retirement assets.
+Several factors have made it more challenging for future generations of retirees to achieve and maintain an adequate income in retirement.
+First, employers who once sponsored defined-benefit pension plans have shifted to defined-contribution plans, such as 401(k)s.
+These plans usually require workers to actively contribute to receive employer matching contributions and place greater risk on employees to save adequately and invest well.
+Second, few small employers offer any type of retirement savings plan to their workers.
+Both factors have led to many people approaching retirement with only a modest amount of retirement assets.

 Most people supplement their Social Security benefits with income from other sources, including employer-sponsored retirement plans and personal savings.
 A large and growing number of older people either need or want to work during what are typically considered the retirement years.
 For some of those below the poverty line, public-assistance programs provide an income floor.

 Additional efforts are needed to ensure financial security in retirement.
 Policymakers must strengthen Social Security so it can provide an adequate level of benefits to those who would otherwise suffer economic hardship—notably women, certain racial and ethnic groups who have less access to work-based savings vehicles, and people living alone.